 Bailey Rae continues to collaborate and perform with artists across musical genres, including Mary J Blige, Al Green, Herbie Hancock, KING, Paul McCartney, Kele Okereke (Bloc Party), Preservation Hall Jazz Band, Questlove, Salaam Rami, RZA, Tyler The Creator, Paul Weller, Stevie Wonder, Tracey Thorn, Logic, Mick Jenkins, and many more!

-Corinne played select shows this year, including California Soul Gala with the LA Philharmonic + Chris Martin at Walt Disney Concert Hall, The Hollywood Bowl, Cape Town International Jazz Festival, Red Rocks Amphitheatre, OnBlackheath Festival, and Billboard Live (Osaka & Tokyo, Japan).
+Corinne played some phenomenal select shows in 2018, including California Soul Gala with the LA Philharmonic + Chris Martin at Walt Disney Concert Hall, The Hollywood Bowl, Cape Town International Jazz Festival, Red Rocks Amphitheatre, OnBlackheath Festival, and Billboard Live (Osaka & Tokyo, Japan).